lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 ### Install environment dependencies and set up authentication
 <details><summary>
-:bulb: You can skip this section and proceed to the Deploy the CDK package  if using CloudShell in the same AWS account or the other AWS services support bash command (ex.
-Cloud9)
+:bulb: You can skip this section if using CloudShell to deploy the CDK package or the other AWS services support bash command from the same AWS account (ex.
+Cloud9).
+This section is required if you run from a self-managed environment such as a local desktop.
 </summary>

 - [ ] Install Node.js